TheoreticalStudio/PhoneFlipChallenge/_pages/privacy-policy.md

 *   **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

-*   **Offer Wall.** Our application(s) may display a third-party hosted "offer wall."
-Such an offer wall allows third-party advertisers to offer virtual currency, gifts, or other items to users in return for the acceptance and completion of an advertisement offer.
-Such an offer wall may appear in our application(s) and be displayed to you based on certain data, such as your geographic area or demographic information.
-When you click on an offer wall, you will be brought to an external website belonging to other persons and will leave our application(s).
-A unique identifier, such as your user ID, will be shared with the offer wall provider in order to prevent fraud and properly credit your account with the relevant reward.

 # 5\.
 IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?